floriank/blog/content/post/using-phoenix-with-docker-part-3-containerization.md

     cache_static_manifest: "/var/assets/manifest.json"
 ```

-We now need to update the asset paths in `app.html.eex` to make this work with the other nginx serving our assets (remember, this would be "assets.kitt.eh") in production:
+The asset paths in `app.html.eex` have to be updated to make this work with the nginx serving our assets (remember, this would be "assets.kitt.eh" in production):

 ```html
 <!-- /web/templates/layout/app.html.eex -->